-The celebration of Fiestas originated in 1712 to commemorate an expedition by Don Diego de Vargas, who reconquered the the territory of New Mexico in 1692 after the Pueblo Revolt of 1680.
-Although the Fiestas de Santa Fe date back centuries, the solemnity of the event piqued the unconventional nature of certain artistic locals of the 1920s era.
-This group of creative rebels tried to interest the Fiesta Council of the day into interjecting a bit of light-hearted merry-making into the events but received a cold reception.
+This group of creative rebels tried to interest the city leaders of the day into interjecting a bit of light-hearted merry-making into autumn events but received a cold reception.
 Striking out on their own, these renegades decided to create their own counter-event, which they called Pasatiempo.

 William Howard Shuster, Jr. (1893-1969), familiarly known as Will, crafted the first Zozobra in 1924 as the focus of a private fiesta event at his home for artists and writers in the community.
 His inspiration for Zozobra came from the Holy Week celebrations of the Yaqui Indians of Mexico; an effigy of Judas, filled with firecrackers, was led around the village on a donkey and later burned.
 Shuster and E. Dana Johnson, a newspaper editor and good friend of Shuster's came up with the name Zozobra, which was defined as "anguish, anxiety, gloom," in Spanish, "the gloomy one."

-The Burning of Zozobra, staged each year on the Friday before Labor Day as a fiery and exciting kick-off to Fiestas, centers on the ritual burning in effigy of Old Man Gloom, in order to dispel the hardships and travails of the past year.
-In 2016, the event attracted over 55,000 spectators, who gathered together at Fort Marcy Park to view the conflagration ritual and fireworks display.The effigy is a giant animated wood and cloth structure, one of the world's largest functioning marionettes, able to wave its arms and move its mouth to growl ominously at the approach of its fate.
+The Burning of Zozobra, staged each year on the Friday before Labor Day centers on the ritual burning in effigy of Zozobra, in order to dispel the hardships and travails of the past year.
+In 2019, the event attracted 64,000 spectators, who gathered together at Fort Marcy Park to view the conflagration ritual and fireworks display.The effigy is a giant animated wood and cotton cloth structure, one of the world's largest functioning marionettes, able to wave his arms and move his mouth to growl ominously at the approach of its fate.
 His arch-enemy, the Fire Spirit Dancer, dressed in a flowing red costume and headdress, is armed with a pair of blazing torches to seal Zozobra's fate.
 The fire dance was originated by Jacques Cartier, former New York ballet dancer and local dance teacher, who performed the role for 37 years.
 Cartier was succeeded by one of his students, James Lilienthal, who took over the Fire Dancer role in 1970, performing it for over 30 years and passing the role on to his daughter.
 Today this coveted role is held by Santa Fe native, dancer Helene Luna.

 Cartier talked about his experience over years spent as the Fire Dancer.
 "It damn near killed me half a dozen times," he said, “and I even broke both my ankles; thank God, not at the same time."
 Cartier noted that, “The idea of Zozobra grew out of a gang of Santa Fe deep-thinkers who met in something called 'Society of Quien Sabe.'
 They met once a month and membership was based on how well you could tell yarns."

 The festival is so popular that children arrive in the park in the morning to watch Zozobra's assembly.
 Spectators continuously roar, "Burn him," until Zozobra is consumed in the flames that are is annual destiny.
-Since 1952, the show has raised over $300,000, which the Santa Fe Downtown Kiwanis Foundation has used to fund grants, college scholarships, and a variety of youth projects.
+Since 1952, the show has raised over $1.6 million, which the Santa Fe Downtown Kiwanis Foundation has used to fund grants, college scholarships, and a variety of youth projects.
 Construction and staging of Zozobra normally takes place over a three-week span, a labor-intensive operation requiring over 3,500 hours from both Kiwanis Club member and local volunteers.
-Planning the event is a year-round activity, done in close cooperation with the City of Santa Fe and the Santa Fe Fiesta Council.
+Planning the event is a year-round activity, done in close cooperation with the City of Santa Fe.

-A little known fact in the history of the burning of Zozobra is that Old Man Gloom has an elusive cousin, Tio Coco, whom he summons to attend parties when he is unable or unwilling to make an appearance.
+A little known fact in the history of the burning of Zozobra is that the old grouch has an elusive and equally grouchy cousin, Tio Coco, whom he summons to attend parties when he is unable or unwilling to make an appearance.
 Tio Coco was first introduced in 1940 at the behest of Warner Bros.
 Studios for the premiere of the movie "The Santa Fe Trail," starring Errol Flynn, Olivia De Haviland and Ronald Reagan.
 Tio Coco was invited by his cousin Zozobra to appear again at the special guest for the Convention of the Southwest District of Kiwanis International.

 A Description of the First Public Zozobra Burning Appears in the September 2, 1926 Edition of the Santa Fe New Mexican